Dealing With SIBO? Don't Make One Of These 5 Common Mistakes

 What interferes with proper motility?
-Food poisoning and infectious gastroenteritis with certain bacteria, viruses, or parasites can damage the cells that act as the pacemaker and control the MMC.
-Uncontrolled diabetes has a similar effect, and hypothyroidism, gastroparesis, celiac disease, and Parkinson's disease slow down motility as well.
+Food poisoning and infectious gastroenteritis with certain bacteria, viruses, or parasites can damage the cells that act as the pacemaker4 and control the MMC.
+Uncontrolled diabetes has a similar effect, and hypothyroidism, gastroparesis, celiac disease, and Parkinson's disease slow down motility2 as well.
 To top it off, stress triggers the fight-or-flight response that shuts down digestion.

 3. Not retesting to make sure SIBO is gone.